Ehesp/Steam-Login/readme.md

 $login = new SteamLogin();
 echo $login->validate();
 ```
-If everything was successful, the users Steam Community ID will be returned, else an Exception will be thrown.
+If everything was successful, the users Steam Community ID will be returned, or if anything went wrong an Exception will be thrown.

 ### Laravel